IDEELResearch/sfspy/README.md

 Commands:

-	summarize         generate a vector of summary statistics(length, pairwise theta, Watterson's theta, Tajima's D) for each SFS in an input file backfill          [TODO] fill in the lowest bin (fixed for ancestral allele) given number of callable sites
+	summarize         generate a vector of summary statistics (length, pairwise theta, Watterson's theta, Tajima's D) boot              generate bootstrap samples from a set of SFS aggregate         combine SFS from multiple regions by just summing the values in each bin backfill          [TODO] fill in the lowest bin (fixed for ancestral allele) given number of callable sites convert           convert between different SFS representations (currently only SoFoS --> ANGSD) polydfe           make input file for polyDFE from pair of 'neutral' and 'selected' SFS

 Notes:
 * Spectra are assumed to be UNFOLDED, ie. lowest and highest bin are counts of ancestral and derived allele, respectively.